 Like outfits that we no longer fit into or feel our best wearing, sometimes the expressions that we once called our identity, and in which we may have once felt best suited, can evolve to points where they no longer serve us and who we are in the present.

 We all know that letting go is often accompanied by grief and its associated pains of sadness, anger, discomfort, and so forth, but like everything else, becoming good or better at letting go is a skill that we have to develop and master over time.
-Why most people fail at or have a hard time, shedding the old (which is the first and most important stage of any transition), however, is that while we are all somewhat familiar with the process of letting go, and some of us may even understand the concept very well, familiarity does not automatically make a person good at the things that they know.
+Why most people fail at, or have a hard time, shedding the old (which is the first and most important stage of any transition), however, is that while we are all somewhat familiar with the process of letting go, and some of us may even understand the concept very well, familiarity does not automatically make a person good at the things that they know.
 The skill of actually putting any understanding into practice (actually enacting and embodying what we know) is not coincidentally, intellectually, or passively acquired or expressed.
-The skill comes from practice.
+The skill comes through practice.

 You cannot simply wish change-mastery or any other skill into existence.
 Change mastery (or at least competence), like all other skills, is only truly developed and strengthened through experience, reflection, and meditation on one’s experiences.
 Just like with all internal growth, learning to let go does not come without the necessary work.